kobotoolbox/docs/_sources/new_project.md.txt

-# Creating a New Project
+# Creating a New Form

-You can **create a new project** in four different ways.
+You can **create a new form** in four different ways.
 When you click on the New button, your options are:

 1. **Build from scratch**
     To create a new form from scratch, you can input project details and clik Create Project.